 When the tower does collapse, not only does the final block tumble to the ground but everything that went before (i.e. all prior states of order) is destroyed as well.
 All that is left is a scattering of blocks on the living room floor.
 A state of high and ever increasing order is instantaneously reduced to a state of nearly maximal disorder.

 Notice that the relationship between the blocks and the structure differs in the two examples.
 In one case, the structure (train) is independent of any particular block.
 In the other case, the structure (tower) is entirely dependent on each and every block.

 We imagine that time is like the box cars of the train and not like the bricks of the tower.
 We imagine that every unit of time is commutative with every other unit.
-The subtraction of one unit shortens the train but it has no impact on nature of the train itself or on any of the other box cars that make up the train.
+The subtraction of one unit shortens the train but only by one unit; it has no impact on nature of the train itself or on any of the other box cars that make up the train.